sergeimolinari/IDOS-PPP/README.md

 # SEPTEMBER (NEXT STEPS)

+- JORDAN TASK for Markus!
 - Check Ravi’s calculations and steps from 3-2.
 - Adjust WEF file and add new info (Gain info from Markus about data sources).
+- Check Markus’ IMF metadataset and gain info about it!
 - Construct and INTEGRATE new DATASETS: Excel (first in each corresponding folder, then in big dataset) and then Python for REGRESSIONS.
 Check below for details.
 - Take a look at Tina’s protest datasets. (@ Tina: do we have by now indices measuring